Ibotta/sopstool/README.md

 ### Walkthrough

-In this walkthrough, we will go through the steps required to get a secure script running.
-In this case, we are just setting some env variables to be used only by our script.
-Once the script exists, the env variables are no longer available to other shells.
+In this walkthrough, we will go through the steps required to get a secure yaml configuration file running.

 ** Configure your `.sops.yaml` **
 ```yaml